jwhited/wgsd/README.md

 # wgsd
-`wgsd` is a [CoreDNS](https://github.com/coredns/coredns) plugin that serves WireGuard peer information via DNS-SD ([RFC6763](https://tools.ietf.org/html/rfc6763)) semantics.
+`wgsd` is a [CoreDNS](https://github.com/coredns/coredns) plugin that serves WireGuard® peer information via DNS-SD ([RFC6763](https://tools.ietf.org/html/rfc6763)) semantics.
 This enables use cases such as:
 * Building a mesh of WireGuard peers from a central registry
 * Dynamic discovery of WireGuard Endpoint addressing (both IP address and port number)
 * NAT-to-NAT WireGuard connectivity where [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching) is supported.